Kotlin/KEEP/proposals/self-types.md

 ## Usage examples

 One of the most common example of Self types application is [abstract builder pattern](https://medium.com/@hazraarka072/fluent-builder-and-powering-it-up-with-recursive-generics-in-java-483005a85fcd).
-However, in Kotlin builders are usually implemented via extension recievers.Although, if we want to have transformation chain of immutable object/data, Self types are really usefull.
+However, in Kotlin builders are usually implemented via extension recievers.
+Although, if we want to have transformation chain of immutable object/data, Self types are really usefull.

 ### Transformation chains